• Skip to primary navigation

 Make the sauce

-• Place the ingredients for the sauce into small saucepan over a medium heat and whisk thoroughly to remove any lumps of cornflour.
+• Place the ingredients for the sauce into a small saucepan over medium heat and whisk thoroughly to remove any lumps of cornflour.

 • The sauce will be the correct consistency when a spoon drawn through the sauce leaves a trail.